aalcamo-kinandcarta/aa-lead-entry/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.anthony.saml2-okta' is invalid and this project uses 'com.anthony.saml2okta' instead.
+* The original package name 'com.anthony.saml2-okta' is invalid and this project uses 'com.anthony.leadentry' instead.

 # Getting Started